 Outside Natura 2000 areas there is a need to restore approximately 50 000 hectares of commercial forest areas with restoration of hydrology and preserving valuable forests habitats as well as nature-based management of these forests adjacent and between protected areas.
 Actions outside the protected areas are voluntary for forest owners and supported by national programmes.
-The measures for forest habitats beyond Natura 2000 sites include active management of the habitats as well as everyday forestry measures in commercial forests.
+The measures for forest habitats beyond Natura 2000 sites include active management of the habitats as well as measures implemented in forestry operations aimed at improving and preserving biodiversity features (e.g. fostering mixed forests and preserving retention trees with high biodiversity value).
 In METSO Programme the objective is to continue the management of herb-rich forests and other valuable habitats in private forests approx. 200 hectares / year -> 1400 ha during PAF period 2021-2027.
+HELMI-habitat program aims for protecting and restoring mires, restoring aquatic bird habitats, wetlands, aquatic and shore habitats and managing semi-natural grasslands and woodland habitats.
+The HELMI-program goals are set until 2030.